-NEW WORLD is the start of a bright chapter in Yuma Uchida‘s career.
-He didn’t shy away from impressing with this eclectic release.
+NEW WORLD is the start of a bright solo career for Yuma Uchida.
 Powerful vocals and funky instrumentals are the greeting cards for what is one of the best debut singles released in the past few years.

 Title: NEW WORLD Label: KING RECORDS Release date: 30/05/2018 Genre: Pop/Dance

 1.NEW WORLD 2.BE MY BABY 3.ボクらのカタチ 4.NEW WORLD (instrumental) 5.BE MY BABY (instrumental) 6.ボクらのカタチ (instrumental)

 Track by track analysis:

 1 – NEW WORLD